Havey History, Family Crest & Coats of Arms

-Important Dates for the Havey family
+Early History of the Havey family

 This web page shows only a small excerpt of our Havey research.
 Another 155 words (11 lines of text) covering the years 1200, 1578, 1657, 1616, 1578, 1657, 1586, 1660, 1624, 1629, 1601, 1673, 1642, 1601, 1611, 1616, 1680, 1661, 1679, 1540 and are included under the topic Early Havey History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Havey has been recorded under many different variations, including Harvey, Hervey, Hervie, Harvie and others.

 Early Notables of the Havey family (pre 1700)